 Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.

-- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check that it is oil-tight.
+- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space.

+- Start the engine and check for leaks.

 17.1 Cleaning the motorcycle